DataDog/stratus-red-team/docs/attack-techniques/GCP/gcp.exfiltration.share-compute-disk.md

 !!! note

-	Since the target e-mail must exist for this attack simulation to work, Stratus Red Team grants the role to stratusredteam@gmail.com by default.
+	Since the target email must exist for this attack simulation to work, Stratus Red Team grants the role to stratusredteam@gmail.com by default.
 	This is a real Google account, owned by Stratus Red Team maintainers and that is not used for any other purpose than this attack simulation.
 However, you can override this behavior by setting the environment variable <code>STRATUS_RED_TEAM_ATTACKER_EMAIL</code>, for instance: